nvi-inc/fs-vgos/fs-vgos.md

 1. DOT ticking and correct time

-2. New server VDIF epoches for all RDBEs agree
+2. VDIF epoches for all RDBEs agree

+> NA for old server

 3. DOT2GPS value small (a few µseconds) and stable (varies by 0.1 µseconds or less)